TheSalts/superliminal_datapack/README.md

 ## Installation

-1. Download the datapack from [Releases](https://github.com/TheSalts/superliminal_datapack/releases).
+1. Download the datapack from `Code -> Download ZIP`
-2. Place the `SLM` folder and `gm` into the `datapacks` directory of your Minecraft world save.
+2. Place the downloaded file into the `datapacks` directory of your Minecraft world save.
-3. Start or reload the world to activate the datapack.
+3. Start or `/reload` the world to activate the datapack.

 ## How to use